← All work

 Type

-A full-stack recommender on MovieLens (610 users, 100K+ ratings) comparing user-based and item-based collaborative filtering — measured, not just shipped.
+A full-stack recommender (CineMatch) on MovieLens, 610 users, 9,742 movies, 100K+ ratings, comparing user-based and item-based collaborative filtering with measured accuracy and coverage.

 The problem

-Most student recommenders stop at “it returns movies.”
-I wanted one that could answer a harder question: which collaborative-filtering approach is actually better on this data, and by how much?
+Modern platforms drown users in content, and the typical student recommender stops at 'it returns movies.'
+Our team wanted one that could answer a harder question: which collaborative-filtering approach is actually better on this data, and by how much?

 Approach

-• Built a FastAPI + PostgreSQL backend serving top-K neighbor predictions over a normalized schema (users, movies, ratings, tags, links).
+• Built a FastAPI + SQLite backend serving top-K neighbor predictions over a normalized schema (users, movies, ratings, tags, links).

 • Implemented both user-based and item-based collaborative filtering with Pearson and cosine similarity over mean-centered ratings.

-• Cleaned the data the way it actually needs cleaning: dedupe, keep-latest on repeat ratings, filter low-activity users/items, and a time-aware train/test split so the test set represents future behavior.
+• Cleaned the data the way it actually needs cleaning: dedupe, keep-latest on repeat ratings, filter low-activity users/items, parse the release year out of titles, normalize genres, and a time-aware train/test split so the test set represents future behavior.

-• Added a baseline correction (global mean + user bias + item bias) and evaluated with RMSE / MAE plus Precision@K rather than eyeballing results.
+• Added a baseline correction (global mean + user bias + item bias) and evaluated with RMSE, MAE, Precision@K, and coverage, measured, not eyeballed.

 Impact

-• Clean separation: typed REST API, normalized Postgres schema, reproducible preprocessing.
+• Clean separation: typed REST API, normalized SQLite schema, reproducible preprocessing pipeline.

 Stack